andre-a-alves/andre-CV/README.md

   This project represents what I came up with to solve my own resume/CV requirements, and I hope others can take advantage of it for the same purpose.

-  The German cover letter roughly adheres to the DIN 5008 guidelines when compiled using 11 point Source Code Sans font.
+  The German cover letter adheres to the DIN 5008 guidelines.

 ## Beta Release
   As this project is still in beta, there is no intention to make future release backwards compatible.